Best Practices

 • Operating system is Unix/Linux

-• A sub-directory local can be used for local settings e.g. environment varibles, RSA keys, …
+• A sub-directory local can be used for local settings e.g. environment variables, RSA keys, …

 • It is recommended to add local/ and gen/ to the .gitignore file